 Provide Information, Not Swing Instruction

 This is perhaps the most important rule.
 Unless a player specifically asks you for swing advice, don't offer it.
-Your role is to provide information about the course - yardages, hazards, wind, green-reading - so they can make the best decision.
-Giving unsolicited swing tips can throw a player off and break their trust in you.
+Your role is to provide information about the course so they can make the best decision.
+Giving unsolicited swing tips can break their trust in you.

 Know When to Talk and When to Stay Quiet

 Some players are chatty and want to talk about sports, work, or anything else to stay relaxed.
 Others are intense and prefer silence to focus.
 It's your job to read their vibe.
-A good rule of thumb is to let them initiate conversations beyond golf talk.
-Be friendly and present, but don’t force a conversation.
-After a bad hole, a little bit of silence is often the best medicine.
+Let them initiate conversations beyond golf talk.
+Be friendly and present but don’t force a conversation.

 Be a Source of Positive Energy

 Golf is a frustrating game.
 Your attitude can have a real impact.
 Stay positive and encouraging, even when things are going badly.
-Simple phrases like "Shake it off, we'll get it back on the next one" or "That was a great effort" can make a huge difference.
-Never show negative body language after a poor shot.
+Simple phrases like "Shake it off, we’ll get it back on the next one" or "That was a great effort" can make a huge difference.
 Be the calm, steady presence your player needs.

 How to Get Your First Caddying Job